Entry requirements for Indonesia

 Before going down to the beach, I recommend you make a stop to see the plane located on the cliff.
 Next to it, you can get close to the cliff and enjoy a landscape that will remain etched in your mind.

 The Uluwatu Temple is another essential place to visit in the area.
 It is located on a 70-meter cliff.
-The temple itself is quite small but the setting is impressive.
+The temple itself is quite small, but the setting is impressive.
 Every evening at 6:00 p.m., there is a kecak show, a traditional Balinese dance.
 It is interesting to visit at this hour.
+You can purchase tickets for the kecak show in advance.

 Price: 50.000 IDR.

-The last day of this Bali route in 10 days has arrived!
-I suggest spending a day of pure relaxation and enjoyment.
+Your 10 days in Bali have come to an end!
+Well, not yet!
+I suggest spending your last days relaxing and enjoying this island.
 To do this, I am going to recommend 3 places that I love.
 Choose the one you fancy the most and get ready to savor every minute.

 Melasti Beach, great beach to go swimming

-Melasti Beach is another impressive beach in Uluwatu.
-In my opinion, it is one of the best to enjoy a good swim in the sea since the water is very clear and the beach does not have any rocks or reef.
+One more beach you cannot miss in Uluwatu is Melasti Beach.
+In my opinion, it is one of the best places to enjoy a good swim in the sea since the water is very clear and the beach does not have any rocks or reef.
 Access is comfortable and easy.
 You can go down with your vehicle to the beach.

-Once you get to the beach you can rent sun loungers with umbrellas.
+Once you get to the beach, you can rent sun loungers with umbrellas.
 Near the beach, there are many local restaurants, so don’t worry if you get thirsty or hungry.
-If you prefer, you can go to a beach club on the beach, such as Palmilla Bali or Cattamaran Beach Club.
+If you prefer, you can go to a beach club on the beach, such as Palmilla Bali or Tropical Temptation Beach Club.

 Sundays Beach Club, my favorite beach club in Bali

-Admission costs IDR 100,000 ($6.50) and they ask you to spend a minimum of IDR 250,000 ($16.30) on food and drinks.
-Admission includes towel and kayak rental, snorkeling equipment, etc. It may seem a bit expensive if you compare the prices with the rest of the island but it is totally worth it.
+Admission costs IDR 500,000.
+From that money, you can spend IDR 300,000 on food and drinks.
+Admission includes towel and kayak rentals, snorkeling equipment, etc. It may seem a bit expensive if you compare the prices with the rest of the island, but it is totally worth it.

 Mana Uluwatu, a bar-restaurant with a pool and views